BackupTheBerlios/hjb-svn/trunk/docs/rst/prerequisites.rst

  * the JMS jars specific to the messaging provider you want to access.

-Most these items are required_ as is described below.
-There are some useful optional_ items are well.
+In addition to these items, all of which are required_, there are some useful optional_.

 Required
 --------